omidvatan94/PGOS/pgos-frontend/README.md

 ### OrderForm

 The `OrderForm` component is rendered within a Modal, and is responsible for capturing the necessary data from user input to create a new Order in the database.
 When the form fields are changed, the state within the component is updated.
 Upon successful submission of the form, the state within this component is sent in a POST request to our database, creating a new instance of an Order.

+## Trade offs

+This React app does not implement Redux, or a CSS framework such as bootstrap.
+This was done in order to accomodate the 8 hour time limit for this project, as well as to manage the limited components needed to meet deliverables.
+Redux is excellent at managing react apps with many components, and early implementation of redux assists in managing growth of apps.
+This app is mostly functional and therefore does not feature much in terms of CSS.
+Instead, table and modal react components are imported to facilitate functionality of app and meet all deliverables.

 ## Future Development and Deployment